ninanoo/PoR/README.md

 The methods used in BFT(byzantine fault tolerance) and DAG(directed acyclic graph) were partially included.<br/>
 That approach divides the single authentication chain into a large number of parallelized chains, and increases the throughput of authentication issuance.<br/>
 However, it makes many parts of the current algorithm redesigned for synchronization, and increases a single response time until authentication for one ledger is completed.<br/>
-So, in the final design, no authentication is issued in parallel.<br/>
+So, in the first implementation, no authentication is issued in parallel.<br/>
 Authentication is always issued only by a single node, but the single authentication chain is operated in multiple chains, which are parallelized and distributed, to provide space scalability.<br/>
+However, at the end of this section, the structure for parallelizing the issuance of authentication, which is still under design, will be briefly introduced.<br/>
 <br/>
 <br/>